Camp Airy: Facilities

 Located on 450 heavily treed acres, the camp is located 60 mi north of Washington and 62 mi west of Baltimore.

 Down-hill camp includes the large Chernak gym, complete with basketball courts and a wrestling area.
-There’s also a 300,000 gallon swimming pool, featuring a small basketball hoop, several floating pool balls, and an Aquaclimb.
+There's also a 300,000 gallon swimming pool, featuring a small basketball hoop, several floating pool balls, and an Aquaclimb.
 Also, there are athletic fields, tennis courts, a floor hockey rink, and a ropes course.

-At the top of the hill, there’s a 550-seat dining hall (which was destroyed in a June 29, 2022 fire), where campers eat each of their meals.
+At the top of the hill, there was a 550-seat dining hall (which was destroyed in a June 29, 2022, fire), where campers eat each of their meals.
+That building has now been replaced with an air-conditioned dining hall that can accommodate over 600 people.
 Nearby are the music pavilion and the post office.
 All of the sleeping cabins are also up-hill, and on the far western side is the outdoor theater which is used for performing arts, shabbat services, and various events during Olympics (Game show, Human Anagrams, etc.).